Redis Queue

 ];

-Note that an additional other
+Note that an additional Redis configuration with key other has been added.

-Sending Messages to Multiple Redis
+Delivering Messages to Multiple Redis

 Client::connection('default')->send($queue, $data);